Sarah Lynn Cunningham,

 Flip graduated with a BS and MS from the University of Kentucky (UK) and began his career teaching math and physics.
 He co-founded the Louisville Resource Conservation Council (LRCC) in 1990 to assist nonprofit and public agencies with improving their energy efficiency, including water use.
 He earned the Certified Energy Manager credential from the Association of Energy Engineers.
 For the City of Louisville, LRCC initiated the city’s first community-wide inventory of GHG emissions.
 On an as-needed basis, Flip assists LCAN with providing energy efficiency services to clients.

-After decades hands-on work in remodeling, Glen wanted to apply his understanding of buildings and their various systems to something that would aide our overheating planet.
+After 25 years of executing home remodeling projects, Glen wanted to use his understanding of buildings and their various systems to aide our overheating planet.
 From LCAN's perspective, the best candidate for becoming an energy auditor is someone who understands how buildings are put together, what's behind their walls, how to make durable building upgrades, etc. In other words, Glen is a natural fit for our team.
-Though still in training, he's already making great contributions.
+We're very thankful for his valuable contributions to our energy efficiency audits, especially since demand for them continues to grow.